nobrick/reborn/README.md

 # Reborn
+## Note
-An algorithmic cryptocurrency trading platform (the early version of the algorithmic-trading part of the Reverie Project) for Elixir.
+ [OBSOLETED] This code was the early version of the algorithmic-trading part of the Reverie Project, which is no longer maintained.